June 5th, 2021

 Avoiding ingredients due to ADHD (or any neurodivergent condition), can seem like a real bummer for your kids.
 Try to keep two things in mind:

 #1 There is No Need to Feel Guilty for trying to improve their health.

 As parents, we are experiencing unprecedented levels of guilt (thank you social media!).
 We feel guilty for not spending enough time with our kids.
 We feel bad for not buying them the nicest clothes, or not creating “Pinterest-perfect” birthday parties for them.
 Try to remember you are doing the absolute best job that you can and that is enough.
-“Depriving” kids of chemical-laden foods that trigger their symptoms is not child abuse.
+“Depriving” kids of chemical-laden foods that aggravate their behaviours isn’t cruel.
 They will likely thank you for it down the road.

 #2 You Can Still Have Fun With Food!

 Your child is not sentenced to a lifetime of boring food because of food sensitivity.
 There are lots of easy ways to make food special without adding food coloring:

 - Arrange snacks into shapes (faces are easy) or words.

 - Serve food in fancy glasses or bowls – you can get really fancy, really cheap dishware at thrift stores (this makes the inevitable breakage easier to bear!)